gvwilson/sensibleadventures/bookster/bookster.md

 The adults were as quiet as the children as they mopped up eggs with hunks of crumbly potato bread.
 There had been no word from the captain.
 In its absence, speculation had swirled about all afternoon, leaving the whole town exhausted in its wake.
+"Be better off doing some militia drill," Vurt had grumbled, earning himself a "shush!" and an elbow in the ribs from Mamaere Mayeule.

 Laeuc was doubly tired after sitting with Gaeston for an hour.
 Fraederiq's father hadn't said much besides, "Thanks," when Laeuc